S. Minwel Tibbott

-S. Minwel Tibbott was an oral historian, anthropologist, folklorist, and researcher on Welsh cuisine.
+Sara Minwel Tibbott was an oral historian, anthropologist, folklorist, and researcher on Welsh cuisine.

 Tibbott is considered to be a pioneer in the field of women's studies in Wales and an expert in the study of domestic life and traditional foods.

 Career

 Tibbott was an assistant keeper at the Department of Oral Traditions and Dialects at St Fagans National Museum of History.
-Through her fieldwork across Wales she collected and recorded Welsh folk life for the Museum for it to be made available to people interested in Welsh life.
+Through her fieldwork across Wales she collected and recorded Welsh folk life for the museum for it to be made available to people interested in Welsh life.

-With the introduction of the tape recorder it became possible for Tibbott and the Museum to record people speaking about their lives.
-By collecting such recordings Tibbott helped the Museum to build an archive of oral recollections of traditional Welsh life.
-The collection is now kept in the archives as taped interviews or in manuscript form and is available on the Museum's web site.
+With the introduction of the tape recorder it became possible for Tibbott and the museum to record people speaking about their lives.
+By collecting such recordings Tibbott helped the museum to build an archive of oral recollections of traditional Welsh life.
+The collection is now kept in the archives as taped interviews or in manuscript form and is available on the museum's web site.